 5. Sing them a song, but only if your voice doesn’t resemble fingernails on a chalkboard, mastodons dying in a tar pit, Bridget Jones singing, or my Mom singing (love you, please don’t sing).

 6. Indie books.
 Mass-produced can be good, but a steady diet can leave you feeling flat.
 Best thing about indie, less cookie cutter, same goes for everything.
 Like indie author/blogger, A.H.
 Browne who kindly beamed aliens into my email.
-As they scurried around my brain, I 1christmas177was laughingly sucked into space to cavort (hey, I can cavort with the best of them) through the Saloon at the Edge of Everywhere.
+As they scurried around my brain, I was laughingly sucked into space to cavort (hey, I can cavort with the best of them) through the Saloon at the Edge of Everywhere.
 That sounds familiar, did I spend time there in my youth, next to CBGB, right?
 Book One of The Otherwhere Chronicles made me reluctant to return to Earth, like when you’re at a party, it’s past time to go home, but you think, just a few minutes more.
 If you’re feeling brave and in need of some fun, visit Arthur at http://pouringmyartout.com/ – don’t say I didn’t warn you!
 Any indie authors reading this, please add links in the comment box below where your work can be found (heck, it’s Christmas, anyone add links).

 7. Taco ties, socks, and hats.
 Also available in: lasagna, kung pao, pizza, chocolate, wine, beer, hamburger, and curry flavours.
 Hungry?
 Bored?
 Clothes never tasted so good!